EdwinWalela/startup-managment/README.md

 2. run `mysql -h localhost -u root`
 3. copy the contents of the `sql` file and paste it in the terminal

+## Project workflow
+Below is the work flow when working on this project

+Every time you open the project
+1. `git pull origin master`

+You work on the project (add/change/delete)

+2. `git add .`
+3. `git commit -m "what have i changed/added/removed"`
+4. `git push origin master`

 ## Project structure